Prepare For Tribulation

 My journey from atheism to faith in Christ

 While the focus here will be on preparing for persecution, we can also expect, as the end of the ages draws closer, for natural disasters, epidemics and national conflicts to increase in frequency and intensity.
-Christians will also have to endure these (many have died as a result of the Covid-19 pandemic) and in such times our faith and hope in God and Christ needs to be strong.
+Christians will also have to endure these (many died as a result of the Covid-19 pandemic) and in such times our faith and hope in God and Christ needs to be strong.

 From the earliest days of the Church – from the time of the first Christian martyr Stephen, Christians have experienced persecution.
 The Roman empire of the first two centuries persecuted Christians who refused to make sacrifices to the Roman gods.
 Since that time persecution has occurred under many different regimes but for the same basic reason: our refusal to bow to the gods of this world.

 The Bible speaks of two times of tribulation: tribulation generally, which we can expect as followers of Christ at any time, and the time which Jesus forewarned us of as the Great Tribulation (as revealed in Matthew 24 and Mark 13).
 It will be a relatively brief time but one of unprecedented and intense persecution, trouble and spiritual deception (which I believe presents the greatest danger) such that many will fall away from the faith.
-Though Jesus and the apostles warned of this time, many today believe true Christians, the Church, will be secretly raptured, or caught up, to be with Christ before the Great Tribulation and before His visible coming to earth.
-This will examined more closely in ‘Will the Church Go Through the Great Tribulation?’.
-Never-the-less, whatever you believe, it is evident that tribulation for Christians – by persecution and through spiritual deception, is increasing world-wide on multiple fronts.

-Tribulation through persecution of Christians in the past and in recent history is well documented and there are many resources and websites dedicated to this.
+The tribulation and associated persecution of Christians in the past and in recent history is well documented and there are many resources and websites dedicated to this.
 While Western Christians have been spared persecution for some 500 years, our brothers and sisters in Asia, Africa and the Middle East have in recent decades not been.
 We would be wise to learn from their experiences (see Resources).

-We will need to face the fact that, despite seeking justice, we will increasingly not obtain it from the secular justice system.
+We will need to face the fact that, despite seeking justice, we will increasingly may not obtain it from the secular justice system.
 Our hope and trust must always be in God and in Him alone.

 There are increasing instances of Christians who have fled persecution in their home countries and then experienced persecution at the hands of other citizens of those nations in the Western country of refuge.